-- No less than 12 semester units of course work in the areas of marriage, family, and child counseling, and marital and family systems approaches to treatment. - No less than 6 semester units of supervised clinical practicum, including completion of one year of clinical placement in an approved setting, concurrent with the practicum seminar. - a.
-Students are eligible for a clinical placement after they have completed 18 units and are fully admitted. - b.
+- Students are eligible for a clinical placement after they have completed 18 units and are fully admitted. - b.
 The clinical placement must be at one of the following sites: - 1. a government entity - 2. a school, college or university - 3. a nonprofit or charitable corporation - a licensed health facility (as defined by Sections 1250, 1250.2, 1250.3 of the Health & Safety Code) - Students must follow the protocol for clinical training and can only be placed at approved sites. - d.
 It is recommended that students plan on working between 10-20 hours per week for a minimum of nine months to one year. - e.
-Students must collect 150 hours of direct client contact while enrolled in the practicum seminar. - B. A minimum of seven hours of training or course work in child abuse assessment and reporting. - A minimum of ten hours of training or course work in human sexuality. - D. Students must complete course work in spousal or partner abuse assessment, detection and intervention.
+Students must collect 150 hours of direct client contact while enrolled in the practicum seminar. - A minimum of seven hours of training or course work in child abuse assessment and reporting. - A minimum of ten hours of training or course work in human sexuality. - D. Students must complete course work in spousal or partner abuse assessment, detection and intervention.
 This requirement applies to applicants who enter the program on or after January 1, 1996. - E. Master's Thesis Project.

 Clinical Placement Protocol This protocol has been developed to facilitate the process of selecting a clinical placement that is consistent with the standards of the Pacific Oaks MFCC program.
-The placement sites must meet the BBS regulations and PO criteria for an appropriate training experience in Marriage and Family Therapy.
+The placement site must meet the BBS regulations and PO criteria for an appropriate training experience in Marriage and Family Therapy.
 Some agencies who focus on working with children request applicants for training to submit their fingerprints for a background check.